NREL/echemAMR/regression_tests/CEAcharging/README.md

 simplified battery with three
 domains of different conductivities.
 Butler Volmer conditions are applied at each interface for both species and potential equations.
-A comparison with analytic solution can also be done with the time history of plot files.
+A comparison with analytic solution assuming uniform distribution of species and potential can be done with the time history of plot files.
 This case
 requires the use of HYPRE library to solve linear systems